cantide5ga/flux-test-rig/README.md

 expect(store.getNotes()).toEqual(['Do laundry']);
 ```

-alternatively, you can take advantage of Typescrip's static typing and code completion:
+alternatively, you can take advantage of Typescript's static typing and code completion:
 ```
 const rigged = rig<IStore>('./MyStoreFileName.js', 'nameOfCallback');
 ```